luisdallos/zstd/lib/README.md

 - set build macro `ZSTD_MULTITHREAD` (`-DZSTD_MULTITHREAD` for `gcc`)
 - for POSIX systems : compile with pthread (`-pthread` compilation flag for `gcc`)

+To enable multithreading support on Windows XP, there is an additional condition: set build macro `ZSTD_MULTITHREAD_WINXP_SUPPORT` (`-DZSTD_MULTITHREAD_WINXP_SUPPORT` for `gcc`).
+This makes possible enabling multithreading support compatible with Windows XP through winpthreads (POSIX WinThreads for Windows) library.
+As this feature introduces a dependency on the winpthreads library, the 2nd. condition (compilation with pthread) applies here too

 For convenience, we provide a build target to generate multi and single threaded libraries:
 - Force enable multithreading on both dynamic and static libraries by appending `-mt` to the target, e.g. `make lib-mt`.
   Note that the `.pc` generated on calling `make lib-mt` will already include the require Libs and Cflags.